NiranjanaNaveen/NiranjanaNaveen/README.md

 👋 Hi, I’m @NiranjanaNaveen (She/her)
-- 👀 I’m an engineer interested in utilising technollogy as a tool to plan and build a more sustainable future.
+- 👀 I’m an engineer trying to use technology as a tool to plan and build a more sustainable future.
 - 🌱 I will be sharing here all the interesting projects I worked on as resource and log.
 - 📫 Connect with me through email or linkedin.
 Feel free to reach out :))